Heritage

 The Threshold

 You were forged before you had a name.
-Two metals: one bright, one dark, folded in the fire.
-The dark yielded first.
-The bright refused, holding out until the forge had nothing left to give.
+Two metals folded in the fire: one bright, one dark.
+The dark opened first, taking the heat deep.
+The bright held its line until the fire had nothing left to give.
 The hammer fell.
 Rose.
 Fell.
-The bright metal shrieked – a piercing note thinning to a hiss.
-Each blow of the hammer folded your choices into the metal that had chosen you.
-In the quench – the hiss, the steam, the whole blade seizing into its final grain.
+The bright metal shrieked: a high note thinning past hearing.
+Each blow folded what you never chose into the metal that chose you.
+At the quench: hiss, then steam.
+The blade locks whole into its grain.
 You search for the seam.
 You find only spine.

 The Way

 The blade rests.
 Then the fire again, lower this time.
-Straw along the edge, bronze through the middle, a deep blue that finds the dark vein and stays there.
-The steel gives back what the quench locked in.
-Then the wheel.
-You work the edge.
-The dark vein holds beneath the gleam, mute but yours.
-You long to be only what catches the light.
-The wheel bites and you lean your whole weight into the grind.
-A breath before the true blow lands – the one meant to shatter you – you brace, wait for the pieces to fall.
+Straw along the edge, bronze through the body, deep blue at the spine.
+Beneath the colours, the dark vein still holds.
+You want to be only what catches light, so you press yourself against the wheel with your whole weight.
+When the true blow lands – the one meant to shatter you – you brace, wait for the pieces to fall.
 They don't.
-Shock races down the polished edge, hits the dark vein, and dies.
-Your thumb finds the boundary where polish ends and the dark vein begins.
-The edge is for the cut.
-The spine is for the cost.
+Shock runs down the edge, finds the dark vein, and dies.
+Your thumb traces the border where the polish thins and the dark vein holds.
+Only there does the blade confess: the edge was for the cut; the spine, for the cost.

 The Shadow